totaljs/components/j-Dashboard/readme.md

 	// A component title
 	title: 'Title for the component',

+	// Custom properties which will be assigned to the instance
+	template: Object,
+	config: Object,

 	// Handlers (optional):
 	destroy: function() {
 		// @el {jQuery} a content of the component